nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 2. If you see an error message in the Output window in Visual Studio, use any links provided to try to resolve the issue.

-3. If that doesn't resolve issues, follow instructions to [clear the Cordova cache](http://taco.visualstudio.com/en-us/docs/configure-vs-tools-apache-cordova/#vstac).
-Otherwise, see [Known Issues](http://taco.visualstudio.com/en-us/docs/known-issues-general/) or post questions on [StackOverflow](http://stackoverflow.com/questions/tagged/visual-studio-cordova).
+3. If that doesn't resolve issues, see these [troubleshooting tips](../tips-and-workarounds/general/tips-and-workarounds-general-readme.md). or post questions on [StackOverflow](http://stackoverflow.com/questions/tagged/visual-studio-cordova).